On This Page

 What About Out-of-Network Benefits?

-Whether you should use out-of-network benefits to see an out-of-network therapist is more complicated.
+Whether you should use out-of-network benefits to see an out-of-network therapist is complicated.
 In most cases, what you pay to see an out-of-network therapist will be higher than what you’d pay to see an in-network therapist.
 However, it will usually be less than your out-of-pocket cost would be if you weren’t using insurance at all.

 Before You Use Out-of-Network Benefits, Do Your Research!

-The catch is that out-of-network benefits can be tricky to use.
-In many cases you have to pay upfront for therapy and submit paperwork to your insurance company to get them to reimburse you.
+In many cases, you have to pay upfront for therapy and submit paperwork to your insurance company to get them to reimburse you.
 And sometimes, after all the headache and the hassle, you don’t end up saving that much, or your insurance company denies the claim.
-Before you try to use your out-of-network benefits to cover therapy, we recommend that you read our article about them and confirm how they work in your plan.

 (Also note that an increasing number of plans don’t offer out-of-network benefits at all, so don’t assume your plan does.
 Check your plan documentation or talk to customer service to find out.)